eudelvigio/recruitment-challenges/2.Calculator/readme.md

 I did several improvements to UI and UX, like formatting numbers, allowing scroll on result viewer, and an effect when button is pressed.

 Also I add keyboard interaction on this task, as I consider it a UX improvement.
 I found several issues when writing fast with keyboard, so I decide to limit speed here.
-Also, I found a test issue, as it was added after the development, on decimal numbers.
+Also, I found a issue thanks to the tests, on decimal numbers.
 I decide to use a numberformat from Intl package, and I was having issues with numbers with more than 2 decimals, as `writerNum` variable was still accepting more decimals.
 So I added a new variable setting max decimal numbers, both for the numberFormatter and writerNum.

 As mentioned before, as this is a legacy app, I understand there are people using it, so I think, without extra information, that would be risky to modify current layout, maybe can exist some reason to be like is.
 I planned to make a new layout, and maybe a layout switcher, increasing the major version of the app, as it includes breaking changes.
 As it is not the case, I only increase minVersion on package json for the improvements done